 Shashin o totte itadakemasu ka.

-can you take a picture of me?
+Can you take a photo of me?

 このボタンを押すだけです。